 Most of the coins we find are on the footpath and in the gutter.
 It’s simply a matter of keeping an eye out for them.
 When I spot the money if it is over $2, it gets split between my kids.
 If it is under $2 they take it in turns to be the one who gets the money.
 They always ask me to transfer the money straight to their bank account anyway.
 5c pieces and $2 coins have been the most common coins we’ve found.

 Yes, they still exist!
 Although, they are rarely used now and harder to find.
 Check the returned coin slot, plus around the phone box.
 I remember as a kid one of our friends was checking every phone box we saw.
 She was so focused on the coin slot, she didn’t realise she stepped on money on the ground.
 Look everywhere!

 Like payphones, check the change slot, but also look underneath and on top of the machines for coins.
 Locations such as these people are likely to drop the money and sometimes people put things on top of machines while they get everything sorted and forget to grab it all.

 Many people drop money around checkouts.
 If you look on the ground or nearby you’ll often find coins.
 In general, if I see coins here I give them to the cashier.
 I’d hate their register to be short and during busy times if money gets dropped, they often take the change out of the register and will look for the dropped change later.
 In fast food places, staff are made to go out to the drive-through and pick up any coins too.

 11.)
 Metal detecting

-I have never done this, but it looks like fun.
-You mostly turn up bottle caps and there is the initial outlay of the metal detector first, but it can be a family hobby, metal detecting at the beach or park.
+I have never done this but people I know make $20 on average doing metal detecting.
+You mostly find up bottle caps and there is the initial outlay of the metal detector first, but it can be a family hobby, metal detecting at the beach or park.

 Where do you find loose change?